 • Optionally, a paid API Key that allows for unlimited connections.

-These two API keys are essentially the same in terms of functionality, and the core difference between them is that the free API key is limited in terms of the number of concurrent connections you can have.
-You can use these API keys to make requests to the SnapTrade API.
+These Commercial API keys are essentially the same in terms of functionality, and the core difference between them is that the free API key is limited in terms of the number of concurrent connections you can have.
+Personal API keys instead represent the Personal account owner directly and do not require creating SnapTrade users.

 How to: Make a request to the SnapTrade API